alyssamichelle/progress/The Future of JS 2018.md

 ## Ember

 **Enterprise or Nah**

+There is a bit of a debate right now, as to if frameworks should lean into the enterprise scene, or not.
 What is wrong with Enterprise, you might ask.
 Well, enterprise apps/code generally is bulkier and more complex.
 It will take you much longer to learn and enter an Enterprise framework community than it will for a basic and simple one.

 Frameworks either lean into Enterprise or they lean AWAY from it.
 It's always a balance.

  Angular is on one end of the enterprise-y scale and React is on the other.
 React isn't even a framework.. right?
 It's so small, it's just a library.
 Vue, is in the middle, leaning farther from Enterprise than Angular, for sure.
-And this is where ember enters the fray, smack dab in the center of our chart
+And this is where ember enters the fray, smack dab in the center of our chart.
+Ember is **alyssa todo: fill out ember section, yo**

 ![](http://cl.nicoll.co/oIoW/Screen%20Shot%202017-12-12%20at%2014.04.19.png)